ros2/ros2_documentation/source/Installation/_Windows-Install-Prerequisites.rst

 .. note::

-   Python is expected to be under "C:\Python3.8", Chocolatey will install it there.
+   Chocolatey will install Python in "C:\Python3.8", and the rest of the installation expects it to be there.
-   In general, the shebang path (first line) from each `Scripts/*-script.py` is used when calling ROS2 executables.
+   If you've installed Python somewhere else, you must copy or link it to that location.

 Install Visual C++ Redistributables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^